 Lenders may consider reasonable requests to alter the terms of a home loan in instances where someone suffers genuine financial hardship and feels a change would enable them to meet ongoing repayments.

 Sell your home and buy a cheaper property or rent

 It may not be ideal, but if you don’t have other options, selling your home might be worth exploring to avoid having your property repossessed and facing what could be an even bigger financial fallout.

 It will take time to arrange things, whether you’re selling your home outright, buying a property that’s cheaper to maintain or seeking a property to rent.
 So, speak to your lender about how you can go about it and consider seeking financial advice as to whether this is the best path to take before making a decision.

 In some cases of severe hardship you may be granted early access to your retirement nest egg under strict conditions.
 However, this should be a last resort.

-If you want to know more about how you can access your super in special circumstances check out the early release of superannuation section on the Centrelink website.
+If you want to know more about how you can access some of your super in special circumstances, check out the grounds for early release on the Centrelink website.